bayfrontmedia/bones-app/README.md

 Rename `.env.example` to `.env` and update. ([see docs](https://github.com/bayfrontmedia/bones/blob/dev/docs/install/manual.md#add-required-environment-variables))

 > **NOTE:** Be sure to define a cryptographically secure app key for the APP_KEY variable.

-One can be created using the `php bones key:create` command once Bones is installed.
+Once Bones is installed, you can use the `php bones install:key` command to replace `SECURE_APP_KEY` with a valid key, or you can use the `php bones make:key` command to generate a key you can define manually.

 ### Configure the app